Daily drawing practice registering body sensations

 “Masculine intellectual systems are inadequate because they lack the wholeness that female consciousness, excluded from contributing to them, could provide.
 In taking the “otherness” of the “second” sex for granted, these systems are erected on an essential intellectual fault.
 Truly to liberate women, then, means to change thinking itself: to reintegrate what has been named the unconscious, the subjective, the emotional with the structural, the rational, the intellectual.”3

-I would extend this statement to include intersectional knowledge-practices and modes of being that are not only defined by conceptions of gender although it is important to acknowledge the suppression of women through the historical institutionalisation of sexual difference.
+I would extend this statement to include intersectional knowledge-practices and modes of being that are not only defined by (cis) conceptions of gender, while holding the importance of acknowledging the suppression of women through the historical institutionalisation of sexual difference.

 1Haraway, D. (2016) Staying with the Trouble: Making Kin in the Chthulucene, Durham: Duke University Press, p.
 1.